SoftwareHeritage/swh-web/docs/uri-scheme-browse-release.rst

 .. http:get:: /browse/release/(sha1_git)/

-    HTML view that displays metadata associated to a SWH release:
+    HTML view that displays metadata associated to a release:

         * the author
         * the release date